juniper-sbr/flix-bypass/README.md

 # flix bypass; my version
 A simplified version of the extension made by *Amachik* because I couldn't make theirs work so I just rewrote it :D https://github.com/Amachik/HouseholdNoMore
+All icons, ideas and base code are from them!

 MAIN BRANCH ONLY WORKS IN THE FOLLOWING
 - Google Chrome